Based on your keyboarding skills you may be required to take a 1 credit Keyboarding class in order to meet the competencies of the program.

 RELT 202 Applied Business Economics 2 credits.
 The course provides students with an overview of economic principles related to technical courses of study.

-RELT 206 Applied Occupational Relations 2 credits.
+RELT 206 Occupational Job Search 2 credits.
 The course provides students with knowledge and abilities in the areas of employment process skills.
-Job acquisition skills and job market analysis are the core of this course.
+Job acquisition and maintenance skills and job market analysis are the core of this course.

-RELT 207 Applied Human Relations 2 credits.
+RELT 207 Occupational/Human Relations 2 credits.
 The course provides a study of human behavior in an occupational environment with emphasis on communications, motivation, leadership and personal attitude.